-NOTE: If you are unable to pick your project up on Project Release available storage space for unclaimed projects.
+NOTE: If you are unable to pick your project up on Project Release projects.

-Day, the Monday following the close of the fair, please make arrangements to have it picked up.
+Day, please make arrangements to have it picked up.
 All projects must be removed from the exhibit building on that day.
-There is no
+There is no available storage space for unclaimed